Embird Embroidery Software

 Select Proper Option, Start the Shape Mode

-Long-tap the Shapes tool button to bring up the options panel, then select the desired option.
-This switches the program to shape drawing mode.
+Long-tap the Shapes tool button to open the options panel, then select the desired object type.
+This action switches the program into shape drawing mode.
+Alternatively, a standard click on the Shapes tool button will start drawing using the currently active option.

 Shapes tool - Column options

-Example: a shape tool option that creates a column object
+Example: a shape tool option configured to create a column object.

 Select and Draw the Shape

-The left, right, and top panels of the Studio switch their contents, and the program displays the controls for the shape mode.
-Select the desired shape from the menu in the top panel.
-Then draw the shape in the work area.
+The left, right, and top panels of Studio will update to display the controls for shape mode.
+Select the desired shape from the menu in the top panel, then draw the shape directly in the work area.

 Handles

-A shape has two handles (small circular nodes) that define the size and proportions of the shape, and one center handle that allows you to move the shape.
+A shape features two handles (small circular nodes) that define its size and proportions, along with a center handle that allows for movement.

 Snapping

-The left panel contains switches that turn on/off snapping of handles to the grid, guidelines, etc. You can use these to precisely position or align the shape.
+The left panel includes switches to enable or disable the snapping of handles to the grid, guidelines, and other elements.
+Use these settings to position or align shapes with high precision.

 Shapes tool - Drawing of rounded rectangle

-Example: A rounded rectangle shape drawn using handles
+Example: A rounded rectangle shape being defined using handles.

 Parameters

-While in the Shapes mode, adjust the shape parameters in the main control panel if necessary.
-In the case of a rounded rectangle, this is primarily the curvature of the corners.
-If the resulting object is to be column, also adjust the thickness parameter.
+While in Shapes mode, adjust the shape parameters in the main control panel as needed.
+For a rounded rectangle, this typically involves corner curvature.
+If the resulting object is a column, the thickness parameter should also be adjusted.

 The Completion of the Shape, Conversion to Embroidery Object

-After successfully completing the shape mode, the shape will be converted to the selected vector object.
-In this example, it is a column object.
+Upon exiting shape mode, the shape is converted into the selected vector object - in this example, a column object.

 Shapes tool - Finished rounded rectangle as column object with stitches

-Example: A column object created with a rounded rectangular shape and filled with stitches
+Example: A column object created from a rounded rectangle shape and filled with stitches.

-Note: The conversion of shapes to columns uses the Corner parameter, which defines how sharp corners are truncated or smoothed.
+Note: The conversion of shapes to columns utilizes the Corner parameter, which determines how sharp corners are truncated or smoothed.
 Truncation and smoothing of sharp corners

 Back to Embird Tutorial Contents